testjavascript/nodejs-integration-tests-best-practices/README.md

 🏷&nbsp; **Tags:** `draft`

 :white_check_mark:  **Do:** Test how the system process a batch of messages, both logic and acknowledements.
 Batch might cover other risks comparing a single message.
-Re-fetch, multiple
+Re-fetch - last messages also processed, granular acknowlgement (sub case),

  specifically a number that is bigger than a single fetch (rabbit config key, sqs).
 Different than single message, why (re-fetch fails..., some message didn't finish).